rambo255/LogAnalysis/README.md

  *  RUN `python log_analysis.py`

  ## Result of Analysis
- *   Result is in the output.txt file.
+ *   Result is in the 'output.txt' file.